 Tuk tuk in bangkok

 On one occasion, we made the decision to go and see as many Buddhas as we could in a day.
 What better place to start this endeavour than Wat Pho?
 This temple is one of the oldest in Thailand and contains the largest collection of Buddha images in the country, including the 46m long reclining Buddha.
 We went from building to building looking at golden depictions of this Indian dude who sat under a tree thinking for a bloody long time.
 Whether he really experienced a “full awakening” through meditation is unknown but after getting up from under the tree he was henceforth known as Buddha or “awakened one”.
 After waking up to the reality of the world, achieving the bliss of deliverance, he was wary to teach people what he had learned, worried that all the mental intoxicants of greed, hatred and ignorance would hide the path to enlightenment.
 But then a deity Brahma Sahampati came to him and said, “You know what mate, I tell you what would be really cool, if you started a major religion.”
 Not needing any more convincing he did exactly that.
 He walked around the Gangetic plain (Northern Indian subcontinent), telling folks about the utterly confusing details of Buddhism but it worked, people were mad on it.
 The monastic community following his teachings (sangha) grew exponentially and so did the prevalence of men in monotone orange robes.
-2420 years after Buddha’s death, his followers make up 7% of the world’s population making Buddhism the 4thlargest religion in the world.
+Two thousand four hundred and twenty years after Buddha’s death, his followers make up 7% of the world’s population making Buddhism the 4thlargest religion in the world.

 Wat Pho Bangkok